 Looking at treasured photographs of happy moments in your life, picking up your favorite board game from childhood or listening to an old favorite song you haven't heard in awhile can have soothing effects on your mind.
 It can be beneficial to dig up mementos of happy, stress-free times in your past as they can help transport the happy feelings associated with those moments to the present.
 Reflecting on positive memories can help you to sift through the challenges of the present and look forward to making new memories with the good, peaceful moments that lie ahead of you.

 Sometimes stress can become so overwhelming that you just can't shake it.
 In a case like this, you may need professional assistance to help get you back on track, which sometimes entails medication, therapy or both.
-If you feel like your stress is too much to handle, speak to your health care practitioner.
+If you feel like your stress is too high or your mental state is not quite right, please speak to your health care practitioner immediately.